 “We are thrilled that Children’s Hospital Colorado has joined the hypoplastic left heart syndrome consortium because it brings the research to more patients who may have otherwise had to travel in order to participate,” says Timothy Nelson, MD, PhD, director, Todd and Karen Wanek Family Program for Hypoplastic Left Heart Syndrome.
 “It means that individuals with HLHS now have more options at their fingertips while the consortium members are coming together to accelerate finding new and better solutions for these patients.”

 We’ve already taken advantage of this exciting new opportunity,” says James Jaggers, MD, chief of congenital cardiac surgery and co-director of the Heart Institute at Children’s Colorado.
 “In March, we had a mother deliver her baby with hypoplastic left heart syndrome, and we collected cord blood to send to Mayo Clinic.
 When we perform heart surgery on this baby in the next three to four months, we’ll be ready to inject the baby’s own stem cells into the heart muscle, which, hopefully, will help make it even stronger.”

-This announcement brings the total number of hypoplastic left heart syndrome consortium members to five: Mayo Clinic, Children’s Hospital of Philadelphia, Children’s Hospital Los Angeles, Children’s Minnesota and Children’s Colorado.
+This announcement brings the current total number of hypoplastic left heart syndrome consortium members to five: Mayo Clinic, Children’s Hospital of Philadelphia, Children’s Hospital Los Angeles, Children’s Minnesota and Children’s Colorado.
 The program plans to add new members as the research progresses.
 The bicoastal collaboration is expanding the development of cell-based, innovative research opportunities to transform the lives of people living with hypoplastic left heart syndrome.
 The consortium aligns regional centers into a nationwide collaboration led by the Todd and Karen Wanek Family Program for Hypoplastic Left Heart Syndrome at Mayo Clinic to accelerate innovation on hypoplastic left heart syndrome, discovery sciences and clinical expertise by investing local resources back into research.